slothAD/KindredCommands/README.md

   - Changes the role of a player in their clan.
 Roles: member, officer, leader
   - Example: *.clan changerole Joe 1*
   - Shortcut: *.c cr*
+- `.clanplotsowned`
+  - will list how many plots are owned per clan, in descending order.
+  - Example: *.clanplotsowned*
+  - Shortcut: *.cpo*

 ### Region/Map Commands
 - `.incomingdecay`